Flamefork/iron_gql/README.md

        src_path=Path("."),
    )
    ```
-   The call writes `myapp/gql/client.py` containing:
+   The call writes `myapp/gql/client.py`.
+The module contains:
    - an async client singleton,
    - Pydantic result and input models,
    - a query class per operation with typed `execute` methods,
-   - overloads for the helper function so editors can infer return types.
+   - overloads for the helper function, so editors can infer return types.
 4. **Call your API.**
    ```python
    async def fetch_user(user_id: str):